 Process of transferring ownership of the bike

 - You should first approach the RTO of the state in which your bike is registered.
 You are required to inform the RTO regarding the sale of your bike and the transfer of ownership.
+If you do not know your nearest RTO office, you may find the same by clicking on this link.

 - To inform the RTO, you are required to submit some forms and documents.
 These include the following –